pahadimunda123/Digit-Recognition/README.md

 # Digit-Recognition
-Use MNIST dataset and Implementation of ML model for  Image Classification
+Use MNIST dataset and Implementation of ML model for  Image Classification.